-The first ever game was a college game held on 03/11/2004 as former Padres legend Tony Gwynn and the San Diego State University Aztecs hosted a four team NCAA baseball tournament.
-During this event, Gwynn’s #19 was retired and his team also defeated Houston Cougars during the largest attendance ever for a NCAA college baseball game.
-The Padres debuted on this field a month later on 04/08/2004 as they hosted the San Francisco Giants.
+The first-ever game was a college game held on March 11, 2004, as former Padres legend Tony Gwynn and the San Diego State University Aztecs hosted a four-team NCAA baseball tournament.
+During this event, Gwynn’s #19 was retired, and his team also defeated Houston Cougars during the largest attendance ever for an NCAA college baseball game.
+A month later, the Padres debuted on this field on April 8, 2004, as they hosted the San Francisco Giants.
 The Padres won this game 4-3 in extra innings in front of 45,000+ fans.

 Petco Park Capacity

 The capacity of Petco Park has changed several times since the baseball stadium opened in 2004.
-During this time period the Padres have tinkered with adding and subtracting a small amount of seats to better suit their fans.
-Despite the changes the capacity at Petco Park has remained pretty much the same ranging from a low of 42,304 currently to a high of 42,691 during the 2008 MLB season.
-The largest single game attendance in Petco Park history took place on 03/30/2014 as the Padres hosted their bitter rival the Los Angeles Dodgers in front of a crowd of 45,567.
+During this period, the Padres have tinkered with adding and subtracting a small number of seats to better suit their fans.
+Despite the changes, the capacity at Petco Park has remained pretty much the same, ranging from a low of 42,304 currently to a high of 42,691 during the 2008 MLB season.
+The largest single-game attendance in Petco Park history took place on March 30, 2014, as the Padres hosted their bitter rival the Los Angeles Dodgers in front of 45,567.

 Field Dimensions of Petco Park

-While there are not many homeruns at this field, the field dimensions definitely cater towards left handed hitters with a 322 ft. right field foul line, but a long 382 ft. right field, the dimension are a little longer in left field 334 ft. down the line and a 390 ft. wall in the left field alley.
-Center field is somewhat shorter when compared to other parks at 396 ft. from home plate to the wall.
+While there are not many home runs at this field, the field dimensions cater towards left-handed hitters with a 322 ft. right field foul line, but a long 382 ft. right field, the dimension are a little longer in left field 334 ft. down the line and a 390 ft. wall in the left-field alley.
+Centerfield is somewhat shorter when compared to other parks at 396 ft. from home plate to the wall.

 Petco Park Amenities